Your all-essential guide to Swedish Christmas

 Midnattsmässa och julotta (midnight mass and early service)

 Swedes aren't much of a churchgoing people, but at Christmas many want to cherish the Christian traditions.
-Julotta, the old fashioned early morning service on Christmas Day, are held in churches such as Landskyrkan, but others have replaced it with a midnight mass on Christmas Eve instead.
-Sometimes torchlight procession and horse sleigh rides are arranged.
+Julotta, the old-fashioned early morning services on Christmas Day, are held in churches such as Landskyrkan, but others have replaced it with a midnight mass on Christmas Eve instead.
+Sometimes torchlight processions and horse sleigh rides are arranged.

 undefined